spyder-ide/spyder-website/src/lib/content/setup.md

-# No setup process

-## Install it and start working with your favorite scientific libraries

-With Spyder you don't need to download additional plugins or changing complex config options.
-It also comes with a simple interface to get you productive right away
+## Install with a single click and be productive right away

+The PyData ecosystem is known for being quite difficult to setup and easy to break.
+Spyder comes with its own set of installers to minimize the risk of facing those issues as much as possible.